[Digital Pratices] Symposium

 DigPractices SYMPOSIUM_Session1.jpg

-The initial idea for this seminar series came from a selective impressive talk I attended at the University of Edinburgh in 2017, one of which was the discussion session with Wang Shu an Lu Wenyu organized by Professor Mark Dorrian, in which I learned a lot about not only the process of designing and building, but also the cultural and social differences between east and west contexts in architectural practice.
-It was interesting to learn about the relationship between users (clients) and architects, different stages of design, materiality, tangible and intangible factors and the process of making.
+The inspiration for this seminar series originated from a notable talk I attended at the University of Edinburgh in 2017, featuring a discussion with Wang Shu and Lu Wenyu, organized by Professor Mark Dorrian.
+This session provided profound insights not only into the design and construction process but also into the cultural and social differences between Eastern and Western architectural practices.
+It highlighted key themes such as the architect-client relationship, various design stages, materiality, and the interplay between tangible and intangible factors in the creative process.